 The principal investigator and/or the laboratory supervisor are responsible for evaluating initial phytoplankton identifications by laboratory personnel until proficiency has been established in identification by an individual.
 No new species is accepted as valid until verified by the PI.
 The co-investigator is responsible for corrective action involving the productivity measurements.
 Laboratory personnel are trained in a rigorous program of sample preparation and species identification prior to their data entry.
 We have voucher photographs and illustrations, plus an extensive identification library in our laboratory for species verification and reference.
 Consistency in our identifications has been our philosophy for over two decades of plankton studies.
 Throughout this training program their identifications are checked routinely.
 Personnel are trained to seek confirmation about any questionable taxon from the lab supervisor or the principal investigator for confirmation.
 There have been systematic changes in accordance to e normal nomenclature revisions.

-- 1. All work by laboratory personnel will be routinely checked by the PI or the Laboratory Supervisor for identification and total counts.
+1. All work by laboratory personnel will be routinely checked by the PI or the Laboratory Supervisor for identification and total counts.
 If there are inconsistencies (in any recount procedures, Section III), the sample will be re-analyzed.
 Refer to Section III, for standards.
-In general, any major discrepancy in cell count (< or > 40%) will be recounted, and any mis-identification of taxa will be immediately corrected, and in either case the samples would be re-analyzed. - 2.
-In the productivity measurements of replicate samples, differences greater than 20% between the productivity rates of these replicates will result in the re-measurement of the samples to be re-checked for accuracy, and any re-sampling if necessary. - 3.
-Out of Control Situations.
+In general, any major discrepancy in cell count (< or > 40%) will be recounted, and any mis-identification of taxa will be immediately corrected, and in either case the samples would be re-analyzed.

+2. Out of Control Situations.
 The nature of this project should not produce "out of control" situations.
 Any unexpected event that would occur would be approached with a definite plan to remedy the situation, without jeopardizing the project.
 Exceptions that may occur involve weather conditions that would prevent sample collections.
 Under these conditions, an alternative collection date, if feasible, is scheduled.